-Non-physical assault -

-'the use of inappropriate words or behaviour causing distress and/or constituting harassment This includes:
+Non-physical assault - 'the use of inappropriate words or behaviour causing distress and/or constituting harassment', this includes:

-• Offensive language, verbal abuse and swearing, which prevents staff from doing their job or makes them feel unsafe
+- Offensive language, verbal abuse and swearing, which prevents staff from doing their job or makes them feel unsafe.

-- Loud and intrusive conversation - Unwanted or abusive remarks
+- Loud and intrusive conversation.

+- Unwanted or abusive remarks.

-• Negative, malicious or stereotypical comments
+- Negative, malicious or stereotypical comments.

-- Invasion of personal space
+- Invasion of personal space.

 - Brandishing of objects or weapons.

-- Unsuccessful physical assaults
+- Unsuccessful physical assaults.

-- Offensive gestures
+- Offensive gestures.

+- Bullying, victimisation or intimidation.

-• Threats or risk of serious injury to a member of staff, fellow patients/clients or visitors of hospital visiting hours Any of the above linked to destruction of or damage to property
+- Threats or risk of serious injury to a member of staff, fellow patients/clients or visitors.

+- Stalking.

+- Spitting.

+- Alcohol or drug fuelled abuse.

+- Unreasonable behaviour and noncooperation such as repeated disregard of hospital visiting hours.

+- Any of the above linked to destruction of or damage to property.